tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Polystyrene (PS)

+### Q: Which of the following player scored a hat-trick during their Manchester United debut?
+- **Correct Answer:** Wayne Rooney
+- Cristiano Ronaldo
+- Robin Van Persie
+- David Beckham

 ### Q: Which of the following Pokemon Types was present in the original games, Red and Blue?
 - **Correct Answer:** Ice
 - Steel